Dateline: Florianopolis, Brazil

 A Brazilian passport is an excellent travel document with visa-free access to almost all of the Americas, as well as Europe.
 While Brazil’s economy is in crisis, Sao Paolo still made the list for one of the five best entrepreneurial ecosystems in the world.

 If you want a good second passport for travel purposes, it may not matter to you that Brazil’s economy and politics are a disaster.
-If you’re looking for a stable country for investment, you’ll probably want to look somewhere else.
+If you’re looking for a stable country for investment, you can also look somewhere else.
+Sure if you happen to have a Brazilian spouse and want to get Brazilian citizenship by marriage, it will be great to diversify your passport portfolio

 In every case, be sure to ask yourself the “why” behind your actions.
 When you know “why” you want a second passport, you’ll know whether or not Brazilian citizenship is the right answer for you.